sahil0/-common-OWASP-Top-10-vulnerabilities-/README.md

 Implement proper Rate Limiting checks that disallows large number of requests from/to a single resource.
 For example, if from a single device, a single module like OTP check, password check, signup, etc. is being called 100 times in a single minute, it should be blocked
 Similarly, if an account’s password is being attempted to reset even from different devices, the account should be locked for a while
 Implement these checks on the basis of IP addresses and sessions

+There can be many variables in the application such as “id”, “pid”, “uid”.
+Although these values are often seen as HTTP parameters, they can be found in headers and cookies.
+The attacker can access, edit or delete any of other users’ objects by changing the values.
+This vulnerability is called IDOR.
+The insecure direct object references vulnerability allows an attacker to steal other users’ data of a specific type.
+Beyond just the data in a database, an attacker can exploit it to access restricted files or directories on the server.
+According to the Open Web Application Security Project (OWASP), an insecure direct object references vulnerability is commonplace and easy to exploit.

+First, it needs to understand the application flow developed by the software developers.
+All the modules functions and their sub-modules functions need to be understood when the logged-in user into the web/mobile application.
+It is also important to remember that this vulnerability is as severe as XSS, CSRF in security testing and as a type of vulnerability that is not easily discovered (automatized testing or manual testing).
+IDOR can be prevented in many ways like making sensitive information accessible to authorised users, implementing proper authentication and authorisation checks at every function to make sure the user requesting access to a resource whether to view or edit, is his/her data and no one else's.
 # Arbitrary File Uploads:
 This happens when applications do not implement proper file type checking and allow uploading of files of different file formats.
 For example, a PHP file instead of a jpeg profile picture.